headdetect/blog/_posts/2015-10-10-Time-to-make-the-jump.md

 Anyway.

 Let's talk about development, business, and life.
 I've been a developer for a little over 8 years, 4 years getting paid for my services.
 Today I decided to make the jump into freelance work.
 What does that mean for me?
 I'm not sure.
-I began the application process at Toptal, attempting to get in the [node.js group](http://www.toptal.com/nodejs).
+I began the application process at Toptal, attempting to get in the [node.js group](http://www.toptal.com/nodejs) / [web group](http://www.toptal.com/web) .
 Hopefully this will be the door I use to start my own business, or launch my own product.
 Why did I decide to be a freelancer?
 Well, a couple of reasons.